-Objectives: Obtain the necessary aircraft services (planes, fuel, maintenance, pilots, etc.) required by the study titled "Distribution and Relative Abundance of Marine Mammals in the Chukchi Sea and the Fall Migration of Bowhead Whales in the Beaufort Sea - Personnel Needs."
+Objectives: Obtain the necessary aircraft services (planes, fuel, maintenance, pilots, etc.) via Interagency Agreement between NBC-AMD and BOEM required by the study titled "Distribution and Relative Abundance of Marine Mammals in the Chukchi Sea and the Fall Migration of Bowhead Whales in the Beaufort Sea -Personnel Needs."